 During the labour dispute at Highbury Canco the employer used scab workers to do bargaining unit’s work.
 This included management and new hires.
 It was extremely disheartening for all three shifts of picketers to see the scab workers being bused in.
 It became more and more dangerous on the picket line as drivers became more and more aggressive while they waited their five minutes in line.
 The OPP were called 8 times over the course of the strike, fortunately no one was hurt.
 With the assistance of our union president, Shawn Haggerty, and the Government conciliator, we were eventually able to get back to the bargaining table with the employer and hammer out an agreement.
 Tempers did rise on both sides and even though we are now back to work , we are still dealing with the fallout created by this.
 We are still struggling daily with the animosity and chaos this labour dispute created and I imagine it will continue.

 Scott Jackson, Chief Steward Highbury Canco UFCW 175

 When employers bring in replacement workers during a strike or lockout all it does is extend Labour disputes.
 The employer can simply walk away from the bargaining table, with the idea they can simply continue to run operations using scabs.

 Brother Roopchand Doon, Vice-President of the Steelworkers' Toronto Area Council.

-To view the statement please visit the web page here: NDP MPPs Re-introduce Anti-Replacement Worker Legislation « Ontario NDP
+To view the statement please visit the web page here: OFFICIAL OPPOSITION MPPs Re-introduce Anti-Replacement Worker Legislation « Ontario NDP